Celestial Mode: Day

 Versioning and change log

-This methodology is versioned.
-The current version is MFid Methodology v2.0 (2026-05-27).
-The v1.x line published two formulas without reconciling them and used two names for the third evidence tier; v2.0 fixes both, publishes the Intentionality rubric, and adds the coverage-label requirement.
-Older case-study numbers will be retro-annotated with v2.0-equivalent labels by end of quarter.
+• v2.0 (2026-05-27).
+First reconciled methodology page. v1.x had published two formulas without reconciling them and used two names for the third evidence tier; v2.0 fixed both, published the Intentionality rubric, and added the coverage-label requirement.

 Change log is maintained in the MFid open-source repository under CHANGELOG.md.